matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </p>
 </br>

-5. Select the token you want to be withdrawn and our method for paying the fee.
+5. Select the token you want to be withdrawn and the method for paying the fee.
 </br>
 <p align="center">
 <img src="https://github.com/matter-labs/zksync-docs/blob/0bfd7bc3b1e803c7c449f56ac4eb8a9fb3119655/docs/images/a3.png">